A reconstructed barn showcasing the paintings of Halifax artist Catherine McKinnon

 The main floor of the the barn houses a private art gallery where McKinnon's artworks are currently on display.
 At the second level, a "Minstrel's Gallery" walk-way connects the "Crow's Nest" to an art studio which was formerly a hay loft.

-This wood-filled space provides outstanding acoustics for musical performances and social gatherings.
-There's a large, homey, farmhouse-style kitchen directly attached to the Barn and all creatures (great and small) love our swings.
+This wood-filled space provides outstanding acoustics for live music and a light and airy backdrop for the display of fine art.
+There is a large, homey, farmhouse-style kitchen directly attached to the Barn and all creatures (great and small) love our swings.